sherbetic/TESMT/README.md

 # Q: WHAT IS TESMT?

-<b>A:</b> Tesmt is a community based hangout game on the ROBLOX platform made to make bonds or relations - friends or groups inside the game!
+<b>A:</b> TESMT is a community based hangout game on the ROBLOX platform made to make bonds or relations - friends or groups inside the game!
+Venture off in a bright, foilage-like floating island full of life and a livelyhood of a town who all get together once in a while.
 The game itself is based off of STUD-BASED design, a type of roblox style usually refered to as "retro" or "classic."

 Inside of the game, you are given the option to hang around with new or fond friends yet to be made exploring the vast world of bright colors and lights.